ArnauGT98/Basic-4-in-a-Row/README.md

 # Basic-4-in-a-Row

-This is a repository containing the source code for the Connnect 4 game coded as 'Noob Level' This was my first game programmed fully in Python-3.
+This is a repository containing the source code for the classic game named Connnect 4 or otherwise 4 in row game coded as 'Noob Level'
+This was my first game programmed fully in Python-3.

 <div align="center">